These two married saints can teach us how to seek sanctity within our families

 “If you wish to honor them in some way, recite fifteen Our Fathers and fifteen Hail Marys with the following Prayers, which I Myself shall teach you, for an entire year.
 When the year is finished, you will have honored each of My Wounds,” he told her.

 These prayers became regular features in Books of Hours.

-Both mother and daughter are celebrated on July 23.
-While they make wonderful patronesses for mothers and daughters alike, St. Catherine is also called on for the avoidance of miscarriage.
+Bridget is celebrated July 23 and Catherine is celebrated March 24.
+While they make wonderful patronesses for mothers and daughters alike, St. Catherine is also called on for the avoidance of miscarriage and against abortion.